 The cost of an acupuncture facial involves several charges for the services provided.
 The total includes fees charged by your acupuncturist, the cost of acupuncture supplies, and topical preparations.

 The initial consultation for current patients is $50; the consultation for new patients is $100 and it includes a thorough intake.
-The treatment protocol is 10 sessions at $150 each (plus the consultation fee), and is to be prepaid.
+The treatment protocol is 10 sessions at $150 each (for a total of $1500 plus the consultation fee), and is prepaid.
+Additional sessions are $150 each.

 Insurance does not cover the costs of Facial Acupuncture or similar treatments.